top of page

 And this was followed by the New Brighton project?

 The main focus of Regenerate Christchurch was on the river corridor because it was the most significant piece of land and had the most political interest.
 The South Shore, South New Brighton project hadn't really progressed as much as it should have.
 There was also meant to be a Brooklands recovery plan.
-These had been left to the end but the project manager hadn't really delivered.
+These had been left to the end.
 So it was decided that with Regenerate ending, the South Shore work would transfer to Council and that Brooklands would not progress, which was obviously not great news for that community.
 I came over to Council to talk about what we'd done.
 Katy McRae was leading the engagement work.
 She'd done an amazing job, setting up The How Team (www.renewbrighton.org).
 It was a really cool idea because there was low trust with the community, so The How Team was Council and community representatives working together, collaboratively, to develop an engagement plan that the community would see as acceptable.
 But the actual delivery of the project behind it had not progressed.
 The community was ready to go and there wasn't much there for them.

 And this has led on to your coastal adaptation work?